crohr/crohr.github.com/about/index.md

 ## Work Experience

+* Since 2014: Founder of [Packager.io](https://packager.io), the easiest way to get debian or rpm packages out of your Ruby / NodeJS / Go app.

 * Since 2012: Working as a Ruby & Rails freelance developer, and doing DevOps consulting.
 Clients include:

     * **NowFashion** - Finished/Restarted the development of central features of the website (Rails4) in two weeks, in time for the Fashion Week events, after it was delayed for more than a year by an outsourced team.
 Real-time updates (WebSockets / Pusher), simplified administration (ActiveAdmin), batch upload and photo processing (Sidekiq), hosted on Amazon EC2 and S3.